overfullstack/overfullstack.github.io/src/pages/articles/2018-12-09---monads-for-drunken-coders-1/index.md

 - It's 2k18, please don't use **`if` to null check while Streaming**.
 Especially when you have nested objects, you end-up in an if-else hell.
 The code-flow should not be like a Trigonometric curve, but should be like a Linear equation.
 - Mutation is sin, especially when you are mutating a global state. **Immutability** should be enforced, while the data is streamed across multiple functions, or predicting who-changed-what can kill a lot of your time while debugging.
 - **Exceptions are Evil**, they are camouflaged gotos.
 Never throw them with your own hands and interrupt your stream and code flow.
+- The `ValidationFailure` and validation method are loosely coupled, this makes it way harder to reason-out.
+- It is so difficult to unit-test a function like this.
 - Finally, we need to find a way to compose our algorithm without worrying about the parameter type, basically abstract away the parameter type on which this algo is being run.

 > But rather than solving them one-by-one, it's important to find a paradigm, which can solve these problems as a group.

 ### Octopus Functions
 - It's been told since my Grandfather, that functions need to be small and do only one thing and do it well, nothing new.
+We don't achieve much by splitting the above alien plan into separate functions.
-- But there is one Octopus function administrating all these function calls, which in itself is a monster.
-Our `OmegaEggValidator` above is one such.
+- Coz, there should be an **Octopus function** administrating all these function calls, which in itself is a monster.
 - State being pin-balled among imperative control statements, function calls and try-catches, is a horror show, when trying to reason-out the code flow or debug it.
 <img class="post-gif" src="./media/octopus.gif">
 - In our problem, it is even trying to handle the coupling between Validation method and Validation failure, through a `badEggFailureBucketMap`.
 That surely is not its responsibility.
-The Validation method should be responsible to communicate that to the orchestrator.
+The Validation method should be responsible to communicate its corresponding validation failure to the orchestrator.

 ### Imperative Responsibility
 - Let's take a break from our Monster-Validation-Octopus and look at this simple function, which is just trying to append all last-words in List of Strings with `&`, with a lot of do-this-do-that imperative administration.
 It might be clear to the computer, but not very intuitive to another developer (or the same dev after sometime).